csruiliu/ColDB/README.md

 + `row_id`: The row id
 + `value`: data stored in the corresponding row.

 The schema design is based on the [instructions](Instructions.md).

+## Index ##

+The supported index are B Tree and Sort.

+Primary Clustered Index: the first declared clustered index, and only this principal copy of the data support support unclustered indices, which means all unclustered indices are built on top that.

+Clustered Index: each clustered index will have a copy of data, so each cluster index for a column will lead a new column that has the name [db_name.table_name.col_name.idx_name].

+Unclustered Index: the uncluster index is not persisted, so the unclustered index will be discarded when the database is closed.

 ## Test ##